karenpayneoregon/localdb-samples/readme.md

 | LocalDbLibrary | Code to create a localDb in code |
 | LocalDbLibraryConsoleApp | Test project for LocalDbLibrary |

+# Special note

+Creating the database in the console app then attempting to in the windows form app or reverse will cause a runtime exception as the database can not be duplicated.
+So after running one of the projects and want to run the other detach/delete the first database which is easy in SSMS.

 # Requires

 - SQL Server Express [LocalDB](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb?view=sql-server-ver15) installed